sanxy/Fake-Jsonplaceholder/README.md

 # fake_flutter_api

-Flutter application using riverpod and querying fake data from [Jsonplaceholder](https://jsonplaceholder.typicode.com/)
+Flutter application using riverpod and querying fake data from [Jsonplaceholder](https://jsonplaceholder.typicode.com/) using the photos fake data api

 ## Screenshots